Shhhpoulpe/GTA-weekly-bonuses/README.md

 ## /discounts/properties

-Returns all the properties at a discount price and it's price
+Returns all the properties at a discount price and it's discount %